amanbh2/WhatsApp-Clone/README.md

 # WhatsApp-Clone
 Vector Artwork, made using Adobe Illustrator.
-While few resources are take from the internet.
+While few resources are taken from the internet